sweagleExpert/integrations/kubernetes/readme.md

-# Sweagle Integration to Kubernetes cluster
+# SWEAGLE Integration to KUBERNETES cluster
 DESCRIPTION

 This folder provides examples of script to import into SWEAGLE configuration from containers deployed in a Kubernetes cluster.